-Except for the applicants under the enhanced homestead for service-connected disabled veterans and their surviving spouses and the surviving spouses of public service officers killed in the line of duty, applicants who qualify for the homestead exemption the first time in or after 2014 will receive an exemption only if the total income does not exceed a certain threshold.
+Except for the applicants under the enhanced homestead for service-connected disabled veterans and their surviving spouses, applicants who qualify for the homestead exemption the first time in or after 2014 will receive an exemption only if the total income does not exceed a certain threshold.
 This is true for those persons turning 65 in or after 2014 as well as those persons qualifying under the disability exemption in or after 2014.
 The statute provides for a \$30,000 threshold, but the amount is adjusted for inflation by the Tax Commissioner in September of every year.
 The threshold can increase, but it can never be less than the amount most recently certified.
 This threshold applies only to applicants who apply for the first time in or after 2014.
 If an applicant has previously received the homestead reduction for 2013 (2014 for manufactured and mobile homes), that person will not be means-tested even if there is a break in the receipt of the homestead reduction.
 This is true even if the person moves to a new residence and applies for homestead in a later year.
 The same is true for an applicant who received a homestead reduction in 2006 that was greater than the reduction computed under current law.
 That person will not be means-tested even if he moves from the home for which homestead was granted in 2006.
 Additionally, that person will continue to receive the greater of the homestead reduction received in 2006 or the amount computed under current law.